April 23, 2012

 “We played little league together,” says Martin, “I’ve been on the same team with him [Sulzicki] for the last ten years.
 I’ve known him my whole life; he’s one of my best friends so it’s pretty cool we get to play together in college.

-Along with playing for his home state, Martin also feels that the University of Connecticut will give him and his teammates a strong, valuable education for later in life.
+Along with playing for his home state, Martin also feels that the

 “The school itself was the best opportunity I had to get a good degree for after baseball.
 For me it's a combination of both school and baseball.”